Illustrative scenario

 Parent adoption follows good design

-78% portal activation within the first month reflects a product parents find usable without training.
-That number determines whether digital communication actually replaces informal channels.
+Strong parent-portal uptake within the first month reflects a product parents find usable without training.
+Uptake determines whether digital communication actually replaces informal channels.

 See What Skoolia Can Do for Your School